-Nick was born and brought up in Greenock comes from a long line of Morton supporters.
-His grandfather saw Morton play teams like Renton whilst his father, as a boy, was taken by his dad to the 1922 cup final!
-Nick’s early teens saw the era of the Morton renaissance of that era under Hal Stewart with record breaking league wins, Cup finals and semi finals and the Danish invasion.
+Nick was born and brought up in Greenock and comes from a long line of Morton supporters.
+His grandfather saw the club play teams like Renton, whilst his dad was taken by his father to the 1922 Scottish Cup final!

-Nick has been involved with the Supporter’s Trust for a number of years and was a founding member of the board of trustees of Greenock Morton Community Trust.
+Nick was involved with the Greenock Morton Supporters’ Trust for a number of years and was a founding member of the board of trustees of Greenock Morton Community Trust.

 Sponsorship opportunity may be available, get in touch to discuss.